Financial planning and analysis teams are expanding their influence while balancing cost pressures, growth ambitions and the rapid rise of AI.

 Radical changes to functions, mindsets, competencies and relationships don’t happen overnight.
 To ease the transition from human-centric to tool-based support, CFOs can help FP&A leaders make or reinforce connections with senior executives, GMs and the CIO or CDAO (chief data and analytics officer).

-Meanwhile, FP&A can deepen its understanding of the technology landscape, maximize the potential of existing technologies by engaging experts to identify unused capabilities, and incorporate digital skills development into staff performance reviews.
+Meanwhile, FP&A can deepen its understanding of the technology and AI landscape, maximize the potential of existing technologies by engaging experts to identify unused capabilities, and incorporate digital skills development into staff performance reviews.

 FP&A can transform financial planning and analysis into a business advantage by leveraging technology to broaden its reach and impact.
 This involves adopting a digital-first approach, treating FP&A as an enterprise capability and using advanced tools to deliver insights across the organization.
 By doing so, FP&A can help decision makers anticipate challenges and act swiftly, enhancing the enterprise’s competitive edge.